 As the self-proclaimed 'father of survival horror', Mikami took on this endeavor specifically because he believes there is a noticeable lack of survival horror games in the market.
 What often passes for survival horror is considered too action-focused by Mikami, and he hopes to bring back the balance of experiencing the fear of a horror game with the thrill of an action game to the sub-genre.

 On May 27th, The Evil Within's release was delayed from August 26th to October 21st for NA, the 23rd for Oceania, and 24th for Europe.
-On July 18th, however, the date was then pushed forward a week for an October 14th release in the US, October 16th in Oceania, and October 17th in Europe.
+On July 18th, however, the date was then pushed forward a week for a worldwide October 14th release.

 The trailer that officially introduced the game was produced by the company Prologue Pictures and was directed by Kyle Cooper.
 It was made using only practical effects (such as prosthetics and makeup) rather than CGI.
 To add to the bloodied effect of some of the characters shown in the trailer, such as the multi-armed 'Reborn' called Laura, the performers were to sit in a bath filled with fake blood for hours on end.
 The trailer took 3 days to complete.